Bealby/grandpas-pocket-watch-shop/README.md

 Users of this Website are a specific group of pocket watch enthusiasts who often have a high level of knowledge with particular pocket watch requirements and needs.
-The Website therefore needs to be fully researched and accurately describe it's products.
+The Website therefore must be fully researched and accurately describe it's products.

-For most e-commerce Websites the aims of the user is to be able to quickly navigate to the product they require with ease, intuition, and limited complications.
-Adding a 'Search' feature to the Website will increase users ability to find products in a quicker way.
+Users of e-commerce Websites aim to be able to quickly navigate to the product they require with ease, intuition, and limited complications.
+Adding a 'Search' feature to the Website will increase users ability to find products quickly.

 The Website needs to stand out from it's competitors by being rich in imagery and specific in product details.
-Creating a repair or valuation service for registered users only will increase user loyalty to the Website and encourage them to return.
+Creating a repair and valuation service for registered users only will increase user loyalty to the Website and encourage them to return.

 A mobile first approach will be instigated in the design